evanbergeron/lockfree-bdd/index.md

 <img src="http://i.imgur.com/ceJv9vw.png " width="100%" />

 The above is a plot of the speedup we obtain when running the C3540 circuit.
 These tests were run on Xeon E5645 CPUs.
 These machines are 6 cores, with 12 total execution contexts.

+Notably, this speedup matches that achieved by [5] on the same data set.

 <img src="http://i.imgur.com/NUQ1esh.png" width="100%" />